gummikana/NoMoreMoney/rules.md

 Banker Card
 -----------

 This tracks which player is currently the banker.
+The banker has the ability to loan money to other players.

 Loan Cards
 ----------